mustby/mustby/README.md

 # 👋 Hi, I’m Mustby

 Welcome to my GitHub!
-I’m a Solidity and Web3 security enthusiast from **Minnesota, USA**, contributing to the world of smart contracts and decentralized finance.
+I’m a Solidity and Web3 security & development enthusiast from **Minnesota, USA**, contributing to the world of smart contracts and decentralized finance.
 I use this space to share my projects, track my progress, and connect with like-minded builders.

 ---